 PUBLIC SAFETY AND EDUCATION

 Wild animals behave instinctively and unpredictably.
-In more than 35 dangerous incidents since 2000, circus animals have run amok through streets, crashed into buildings, attacked members of the public, and killed and injured handlers.
+Circus animals have run amok through streets, crashed into buildings, attacked members of the public, and killed and injured handlers.

 Observing circus animals teaches the public and children nothing about the natural behaviors of the animals.
 A lot of people mistakenly believe that captive breeding will help elephants and other species from becoming extinct.
 However, elephants that are born in the breeding centers of circuses can never be returned to the wild.
 Ringling Bros. and Barnum & Bailey Circus operate under the umbrella of conservation.
 Ringling Bros. built a property in Florida that is known as “The Center for Elephant Conservation”.
 This “farm” is not open to the public.
 A former worker at Ringling’s elephant farm became a whistleblower on their training methods and took pictures and videos detailing the abuse.
 Gary Jacobson, the general manager of Ringling’s elephant farm, was filmed roping all four legs of baby elephants and then stretching their legs in every direction to force them to the ground and break their spirits.